DanB91/dcpu/README.md

 * _dcpu-test_: This program runs unit tests as defined in the `lib` directory.
 We use this to verify newly written code does what we want it to do.
 Refer to its README for more info.
+* _dcpu-data_: This is a small tool which generates DCPU assembly source from any input file.
+Useful if oyu want to embed binary data in your programs.
 * _lib/_: This directory holds often used assembly code and unit tests.